-Linear displacement measurements with capacitive sensor must be made in a clean environment.
+Linear displacement measurements with a capacitive sensor must be made in a clean environment.
 The displacement measurement will be affected by anything (other than air or vacuum) in the space between the capacitive probe and the object it is measuring.

 Typical changes in humidity do not have a significant effect on capacitive displacement measurements.
 Extremes of humidity will affect the output with a worst case being condensation on the probe or target.

-This information has been sourced, reviewed and adapted from materials provided by Lion Precision.
+This information has been sourced, reviewed, and adapted from materials provided by Lion Precision.